wso2/docs-apk/en/docs/administration/distributed-tracing.md

         connectionTimeout: "20"
     ```

-2. Follow the [quick start]({{base_path}}/en/latest/get-started/quick-start-guide/) guide and invoke backend.
+2. Follow the <a href="{{base_path}}/en/latest/get-started/quick-start-guide" target="_blank">quick start</a> guide and invoke backend.
 3. Open Jaeger UI to view the traces.
-Navigate to <http://CLUSTER_IP:16686>
+Navigate to <a href="http://CLUSTER_IP:16686" target="_blank">http://CLUSTER_IP:16686</a>

 You will be able to browse through the request traces and expand each trace to view complete trace details.

 #### Configure APK to publish OTLP traces to New Relic OTLP gRPC collector

-1. Create an account in New Relic portal and generate a license key to publish traces.
-[New Relic OTLP guide](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/opentelemetry-setup/)
+1. Create an account in New Relic portal and generate a license key to publish traces. <a href="https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/opentelemetry-setup" target="_blank">New Relic OTLP guide</a>
 2. Add the following configuration to`values.yaml`'s `wso2.apk.dp.gatewayRuntime` section

 === "Configuration"